CodeYourFuture/fundamentals-blockly/exercises/more_projects.md

 ### Shopping list

 Create a list of products.
-Display each product in an html list with a "add to shopping cart" button next to it.
+Display each product in an html list with an "add to shopping cart" button next to it.
 When the button is clicked, add the product to a separate html list that represents the current shopping cart.

 ### List with a hidden 2nd